 News / Upcoming Events

-Saturday October 13 is the next date for scheduled steam powered train rides at TTM.
-Our 1925 Baldwin 0-4-0 steam locomotive will operate on a demand basis between 11:30 AM and 1:30 PM.
+The next date for scheduled steam powered train rides at TTM is yet to be decided. #1, our 1925 Baldwin 0-4-0 steam locomotive requires some servicing that will take a few months to complete.
+The goal is to have it back running again by May.
+When that happens, #1 will operate on a demand basis between around 11:30 AM and 1:30 PM.
 No additional charge for admission.
 Our antique diesel electric locomotives will power the other scheduled train rides on this day.

 National holiday closure policy